andavissuse/emb-tools/README.md

     - Arguments: iso1-or-path1, iso2-or-path2
     - Options: -h(elp), -d(ebug)
-    - Output: Packages added and deleted in iso2-or-path2
+    - Output: List of packages added and list of packages deleted

 ## suse directory - Scripts for Use with SUSE Distros